cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 ## Timing and Benchmark

-The SLURM installation script takes around 28 minutes (a benchmark generated with Cloudmesh StopWatch reported the script to take 1710 seconds to install).
-The benchmark was done on a cluster of one manager and four worker nodes.
+The SLURM installation script takes around 28 minutes.
 The Internet speed was 30 Mbps for download and 2.5 Mbps for upload.

 Most of the time results from the retrying of downloading packages in